Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 Wizard's Library on the second floor of Watcher's Keep can be used as well.
 In Throne of Bhaal your Pocket Plane may work, after installing some equipment.

-Golem may follow simple commands.
+Golems may follow simple commands.
 To change a command simply talk to them (you may have to force the talk by pressing the Talk button, or pressing F1).

+More components may come later.

 Details